-VIII.
+IX.
 Corporate Opportunities

-Farmer Mac employees may not use corporate property, information or position for personal gain or in any way that would compete with the Corporation.
-Farmer Mac's employees are prohibited from (a) taking for themselves personally or for the benefit of persons or entities outside the Corporation opportunities that are properly within the scope of the Corporation's activities or which are discovered through the use of the Corporation's property or information, (b) using corporate property, information or position for personal gain, and (c) competing with the Corporation.
+Farmer Mac employees may not use corporate property, information, or position for personal gain or in any way that would compete with the Corporation.
+Farmer Mac's employees are prohibited from (a) taking for themselves personally or for the benefit of Persons outside the Corporation opportunities that are properly within the scope of the Corporation's activities or which are discovered through the use of the Corporation's property or information, (b) using corporate property, information, or position for personal gain, and (c) competing with the Corporation.
 Employees owe a duty to the Corporation to advance its legitimate interests to the best of their abilities.

-An employee who, in the course of his or her activities as an employee or by reason of his or her position as an employee, becomes aware of a Corporate Opportunity, shall not use such Corporate Opportunity personally or for the benefit of persons or entities outside the Corporation or seek to block Farmer Mac's use of that Corporate Opportunity for the employee's own benefit or the benefit of any persons or entities outside the Corporation.
+An employee who, in the course of his or her activities as an employee or by reason of his or her position as an employee, becomes aware of a Corporate Opportunity, shall not use such Corporate Opportunity personally or for the benefit of Persons outside the Corporation or seek to block Farmer Mac's use of that Corporate Opportunity for the employee's own benefit or the benefit of any Persons outside the Corporation.